nuagenetworks/nuage-metroae/Documentation/UPGRADE_HA.md

      **Troubleshooting**: If you experience a failure, you can re-execute the command.

+8. Apply VSD license (if needed)

+     `metroae vsd license`

+     The VSD license will be applied.

-8. Log into the VSDs and verify the new versions.
+9. Log into the VSDs and verify the new versions.

 ### Upgrade VSC Node One